Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Introduction

 This work is structured as follows.
-In Section \ref{sec:observations} we present optical and near-infrared (NIR) observations of SN\,2022jli from maximum light to $+600$\,days.
-In Section \ref{sec:analysis} we present the analysis of the observations of SN\,2022jli, we estimate the host galaxy reddening in the line-of-sight, we present and analyse the bolometric light curve of SN\,2022jli.
-We show that the SN is characterized by two maxima of similar luminosity, where the first maximum corresponds to a standard SN\,Ic, we estimate the SN ejecta mass and the $^{56}$Ni mass under the assumption that the first maximum is powered by the radioactive decay of $^{56}$Ni.
-We confirm the undulations in the optical light curves that appear after the second maximum, finding a period of about 12.5\,days, consistent with \citet{moore23} and \citet{chen24}.
-We study the spectral sequence starting from $+12$\,days to $+428$\,days, showing that during the secondary maximum the optical and NIR spectral features evolve slowly, implying that the SN ejecta remains heated by more than $150$\,days.
-At late times ($\textgreater +250$\,days) the SN suffers a drop in luminosity reaching a luminosity comparable to a standard SE SN at about $+400$\,days, and the optical spectra after $+400$\,days are typical of a SN\,Ic at nebular phase.
-We report the formation of carbon monoxide (CO) from the detection of the 1$^{st}$ CO overtone in the NIR spectra at $+190$\,days and the emission of hot dust at late times ($\textgreater +200$\,days) detected by means of a clear infrared excess.
-In Section \ref{sec:discussion}, we discuss the super-Eddington accretion scenario \citep{chen24, king24} and the SN ejecta-CSM interaction scenario \citep{moore23}, and propose an alternative scenario in which in addition to the accretion of material from a companion star onto the neutron star, the power from the spin-down rotational energy from a magnetar contribute to power the second maximum.
-This alternative scenario alleviates the need of an extreme beaming to explain the high luminosity observed during the second maximum, and can be placed within the broad picture of bumps and undulations observed in magnetar powered SLSNe and late time excess potentially produced y pulsars in some SE SNe \citep[see e.g.,][]{ravi23}.
+In Section \ref{sec:observations} we present optical and infrared (IR) observations of SN\,2022jli from maximum light to $+772$\,days.
+In Section \ref{sec:analysis} we present the analysis of the observations of SN\,2022jli.
+In Section \ref{sec:discussion}, we discuss the super-Eddington accretion scenario \citep{chen24, king24} and the SN ejecta-CSM interaction scenario \citep{moore23}, and propose an alternative scenario in which in addition to the accretion of material from a companion star onto the neutron star, the power from the spin-down rotational energy from a magnetar contributes to powering the second maximum.
 In Section \ref{sec:summary} we summarise our conclusions.

-\section{Observations and Data Reduction}
+\section{Observations and data reduction}